 Section 1 – Priority

 In making appointments and reappointments within a program, department, or employing unit, the employer may give priority to returning Graduate Employees.
 The employer also may give priority to candidates enrolled in that unit or in units from closely related academic areas.
-The employing unit will consider the candidate’s relevant skills and academic background.
+The employing unit shall consider the candidate’s relevant skills and academic background.

 Section 2 – Appointment Letter

-The Appointment Letter will indicate an appointment to a Graduate Assistantship.
+The Appointment Letter shall indicate an appointment to a Graduate Assistantship.
 A Graduate Employee’s assignment (e.g. whether they are a Graduate Teaching Assistant or Graduate Research Assistant) may be changed between terms over the course of a single appointment.
 The assignment as either a Graduate Teaching Assistant or Graduate Research Assistant, while not required at the time of appointment, should be noted on the Appointment Letter for each term the assignment is known.
 The assignment may be modified by updating the Position Description in subsequent terms.
 Graduate Employee appointments may be split between funding sources and duties as long as the aggregate appointment meets or exceeds the minimum FTE up to 0.49 FTE as defined in Article 2.